ankittiwaari/promise-ssh2/README.md

 # Promisify ssh2
-## A simple and light weight promise wrapper for ssh2.
+## A simple and lightweight promise wrapper for ssh2.

 ### Example
 ```js